hashicorp/vault-guides/identity/kubernetes-auth-demo/README.md

 export VAULT_TOKEN="devroottoken"
 vault status
 ```
 2. An existing Kubernetes cluster or Minikube installation.
-This guide has beek tested on GKE and OpenShift.
+This guide has beek tested on Minikube, GKE and OpenShift.
 3. Connectivity between Vault Server and Kubernetes.
 4. The `ca.crt` file from Kubernetes cluster creation.